josephwright/josephwright.github.io/_posts/2010-01-23-building-biblatex-biber.md

   - Biber
   - Perl
 ---
 The [`biblatex-biber`](http://biblatex-biber.sourceforge.net/) project provides probably the best way for [`biblatex`](https://ctan.org/pkg/biblatex) users to switch to pure UTF-8 bibliography information.
-However, getting it to build can cause problems: `biblatex-biber` is a [Perl](http://www.perl.org/) programme, and needs various downloads from [CPAN](http://www.cpan.org/).
+However, getting it to build can cause problems: `biblatex-biber` is a [Perl](http://www.perl.org/) program, and needs various downloads from [CPAN](http://www.cpan.org/).
 I thought it would therefore be useful to put some simple recipes here, explaining what I've done to get a working `biblatex-biber` on Windows, Ubuntu and Mac OS X. I'm assuming that the latest `biblatex-biber` release has been downloaded and unzipped somewhere, and that the Command Prompt/Terminal/Shell is open in that directory (folder).

 ## Mac OS X 10.6 (Snow Leopard)